 Bereaved grandparents often express a sense of powerlessness, helplessness, frustration, anger, and survivor’s guilt.
 Grandparents expect to predecease their children, and most definitely, their grandchildren.
 When a grandchild dies, his or her death seems perverse, absurd and unnatural.

 Furthermore, bereaved grandparents often feel like their role is to take charge, care for bereaved adult child and keep things going smoothly according to Polly Moore, a regional coordinator for The Compassionate Friends (TCF), an international organization providing support for bereaved families.
 “Bereaved grandparents are sometimes referred to as “forgotten mourners.”
 That means there are approximately 160,000 “forgotten mourners” each year who lost grandchildren.*

 How to Heal

 “Professionals call it grief work for a reason.
 It is hard and exhausting,” says the late Darci Sims, internationally recognized public speakers on grief (www.griefinc.com).
 She reminded us the we can’t get over grief, we can only live through it.
 So, how do you live through it?
 Here are some bereaved grandparents’ best advice on how to live through the grief.

 - Accept your emotions.
 They are not permanently part of you, they go through you.
 Ride them like a surfer on a wave.
 Give yourself permission to grieve.
 Take time out, even if it’s just for a few moments each day to let yourself grieve.

-- Express your emotions either by writing, talking to someone (friend, family, grief counselor, support groups such as www.compassionatefriends.org and, or join an online discussion board dedicated to bereaved grandparents at http://missfoundation.org/forums.
+- Express your emotions in a way that works best for you.
+You can write, talk to someone (friend, family, grief counselor, support groups such as www.compassionatefriends.org) or join an online discussion board dedicated to bereaved grandparents at http://missfoundation.org/forums.
 This step helps you feel less alone and crazy.